nicolascalo/biomedical_data_pipelines/drug_screening_experiment_analysis/Readme.md

 - Automated installation of needed packages and dependencies
 - Automated detection of positive and negative controls
 - Automated detection of single/multi wavelength (BRET) experiments
+- Possibility to copy and export filtered tables directly from the report as .xls, .csv or .pdf files

 ## Reproducibility of the analysis and traceability of the raw data